Skip to main content

 Comparing SSG, SSR, and CSR

-Here’s a quick breakdown of the three rendering methods:
+Here’s a quick reference for the three rendering methods:

 FeatureSSG (Static Site Generation)SSR (Server Side Rendering)CSR (Client Side Rendering)